 In October 2018, we completed our initial public offering ("IPO") resulting in net proceeds of \$113.4 million after deducting underwriting discounts and commissions and offering expenses.
-In January and February 2020, we received a total of \$63.0 million of net proceeds, after deducting the underwriting discounts, commissions and offering costs, from our first follow-on public offering of our common stock.
-In October 2020, we received a total of approximately \$71.9 million after deducting underwriting discounts and commissions but before offering expenses, from our second follow-on offering of our common stock.
+In January and February 2020, we received a total of \$63.0 million of net proceeds, after deducting the underwriting discounts, commissions and offering costs, from our follow-on public offering of our common stock.

-Impact of the COVID-19 Pandemic
+Impact of COVID-19 Pandemic

 The COVID-19 pandemic and the resulting economic downturn are affecting business conditions in our industry.
-The overall demand for our products decreased as a result of the pandemic, which impacted our operating results for the three and nine months ended September 30, 2020.
+The overall demand for our products decreased as a result of the pandemic, which impacted our operating results for the three and six months ended June 30, 2020.
 Many state and local governments in the U.S. and foreign governments issued orders that temporarily precluded elective procedures in order to conserve scarce health system resources in view of the pandemic.
 The decrease in hospital admission rates and elective surgeries decreases the demand for elective procedures using our iFuse implants.
-Prior to the COVID-19 pandemic, we experienced case growth trends consistent with those experienced in the fourth quarter of 2019.
+Prior to the spread of COVID-19, we experienced case growth trends consistent with those experienced in the fourth quarter of 2019.
 Beginning at the end of February 2020, we began to see an impact on case volumes in Northern Italy due to the spread of the virus in the Lombardy region, the location of our operation in Gallarate, Italy.
 Overall, the disruption was not significant through the middle of March 2020, as Italy represents a small portion of our worldwide sales.
-Beginning in mid-March 2020 through April 2020, we saw a substantial worldwide reduction in global case volumes due to deferral of elective surgeries as a result of the COVID-19 pandemic in the U.S. and across Europe.
-In May 2020, case volumes began to recover as hospitals and medical centers across the U.S. and Europe resumed performance of elective surgical procedures.
+Beginning in mid-March 2020 through April 2020, we saw a substantial worldwide reduction in global case volumes due to deferral of elective surgeries as a result of the spread of COVID-19 in the U.S. and across Europe.
+In May and June 2020, case volumes began to recover as hospitals and medical centers across the U.S. and Europe resumed performance of elective surgery procedures.